capejs/capejs/content/tutorials/capejs_primer/11_form_for_new_task.md

 ---
-title: "The newly added form of the task - Cape.JS Primer"
+title: "Show the form for new task - Cape.JS Primer"
 ---

 On [the previous lecture](../10_the_data_store), I explained the important concept of Cape.JS, the data store.